EngBaz/Interactive-PDF-Chatbot/README.md

-# Conversational Agent With Langchain and OpenAI GPT-4
+# Conversational Agent with Langchain and OpenAI GPT-4

 This end-to-end project presents an example of a Q&A conversational agent using Langchain, OpenAI GPT-4 and Streamlit.
 The agent can handle conversational context and assist in answering questions related to an uploaded document.